I watch the recruiter's wispy eyebrows soar into his receding hairline.

 Respond, idiot!
 Grin!
 Emit joy and contentment!

 In an attempt to act composed I swivel my head about like a startled rooster.
-Maybe the two sitting next to me heard what the recruiter had really said – that I should pack up and go home.
+Maybe the others have heard what the recruiter had really said – that I should pack up and go home.

-To my left sits the knight with four multi-syllable last names, three of them hyphenated.
-Can't recall any of them.
-If not for the poison in his eyes and his eyebrows scrunching into a fleshy gulch filled with old sweat, he would be moderately handsome.
+To my left sits the chivalrous knight with four last names that no one cares to remember.
+If not for the poison in his eyes and his eyebrows scrunching into a fleshy gulch filled with old sweat, he would be considered moderately handsome.
 His gauntleted hands are wound tight, as if about to snap an invisible neck.